rsweenie/d8-platform/README.md

     * `brew tap caskroom/cask`
     * `brew cask install virtualbox vagrant`
     * `vagrant plugin install vagrant-hostsupdater`
-* Request access to the cu-webteam github organization (if needed)
+* Request access to the cu-webteam github organization
-* Request access to the Acquia Cloud Environment for your project (if needed)
+* Request access to the Acquia Cloud Environment for your project
-* Set up an SSH key that can be used for Bitbucket and the Acquia Cloud (you CAN use the same key)
+* Set up an SSH key that can be used for Github and Acquia Cloud (you CAN use the same key)
   * [Set up Acquia Cloud SSH Keys](https://docs.acquia.com/acquia-cloud/ssh/generate)
   * [Set up Github SSH Keys](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

-## Virtual Machine

-* Check VirtualBox to ensure that you do not already have a VM named local.creighton.com - if you do, delete it.
-When prompted, select 'remove all files'.
-* Check your hosts file to ensure that you do not already have entries for local.creighton.com - if you do, delete them.

 ## Get Code